bruno78/bruno78.github.io/_projects/2016-11-09-agile-development.md

 This project was the final assignment from the course “Getting Started: Agile Development Meets Design Thinking” offered by University of Virginia on Coursera.

-The final assignement can be found [here](https://drive.google.com/file/d/0B85Nw7t7guLiTDFOVHByQTVXdXM/view?usp=sharing)
+The final assignment can be found [here](https://drive.google.com/file/d/0B85Nw7t7guLiTDFOVHByQTVXdXM/view?usp=sharing)

 The course can be taken [here](https://www.coursera.org/learn/getting-started-agile)